 WHERE TO EXCHANGE CURRENCY

-But instead of exchanging currency, a common practice by travelers in Turkey is to withdraw TL from an ATM instead.
+Instead of exchanging currency, it may be easier to withdraw TL from an ATM instead.
 This is what we did.
 Not only is it the quickest and most convenient way to get TL, but ATMs are said to give the best rates as well.
 There are plenty of ATMs in Pamukkale.
-Depending on which one you use, your bank may impose daily withdrawal limits and charge you a processing fee per withdrawal.
-You should clarify this with your bank before your trip.
-You may have to activate your ATM card for overseas use as well.
-I did.
+Just be sure to inform your local bank that you plan on using your ATM card overseas so you don’t run into any problems.
+In my experience, my ATM card works in some machines but not in others.

 WHERE TO STAY IN PAMUKKALE